diku-dk/futhark-pldi26/artifact/README.md

 `futhark verify` on all 10 programs and (with a GPU) the performance benchmarks, producing `results/fig14-<timestamp>.{md,tex,pdf}` (see [Output](#output)).

-### OpenCL backend (AMD GPU, untested)
+### AMD GPU (OpenCL, untested)

-The artifact supports the `opencl` backend, which works with both AMD and NVIDIA GPUs.
-For NVIDIA, CUDA is preferred and is what the paper's results were obtained with; use OpenCL only if CUDA is unavailable.
-The artifact has not been tested with AMD hardware.
-To use OpenCL with an AMD GPU, start the container with AMD device passthrough:
+Start the container with AMD device passthrough:

 ```
 $ docker run --rm --device=/dev/kfd --device=/dev/dri --group-add video --group-add render -it propprop:latest
 ```

-Then inside the container:
+Then run the evaluation with the OpenCL backend:

 ```
 $ janet bench.janet --backend opencl
 ```

+> **Note:** The paper's results use NVIDIA/CUDA.
+OpenCL is also supported by
+> NVIDIA if CUDA is unavailable, but AMD hardware has not been tested.

-### Verification only (no GPU, ~5 min)
+### No GPU (verification only, ~5 min)

-To reproduce only the left table of Fig. 14 (verification results, no GPU required):
+To reproduce only the left table of Fig. 14 (no GPU required):

 ```
 $ janet bench.janet --skip-perf